-- Verbal reprimands/ discussions with pupil(s) - Departmental report (behaviour in lessons over time is monitored) - Detentions- these involve the detaining of individuals for additional time, including at breaks, lunches and after-school (see Detentions Policy) - Contact with parents (telephone calls/meetings) - Use of a pupil report (pupil's behaviour in each lesson is monitored by a Key Worker) - Use of 'On-Call' and 'Bolthole' systems (see Appendix D) - Isolation/ referral to the Inclusion Centre.
-Please note, a 1-day placement (or longer at the discretion of Academy staff) will be issued on any occasion a pupil is given a fixed-term exclusion from school. - Implementation of a Behaviour Contract (agreed with parents, student and Academy).
-A template for this is available in Appendix E. - Attendance intervention via Attendance Coordinator
+- Verbal reprimands/ discussions with pupil(s) - Departmental report (behaviour in lessons over time is monitored) - Detentions- these involve the detaining of individuals for additional time, including at breaks, lunches and after-school - Contact with parents (telephone calls/meetings) - Use of a pupil report (pupil's behaviour in each lesson is monitored by a Key Worker) - Use of 'On-Call' and 'Bolthole' systems (see Appendix D) - Isolation/ referral to the Inclusion Centre - Implementation of a Behaviour Contract (agreed with parents, student and academy).
+A template for this is available in Appendix E. - Attendance intervention via Attendance Coordinator - Referral to Restitution Day interview, attended by the pupil and his/her parents, SLT, pastoral leaders and an academy governor.